eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

 ### Flavors of Text Files: CRLF, LF, CR

-Let's return momentarily to our discussion of cooked mode terminal devices.
+Let's return momentarily to our discussion of terminal devices and cooked mode.
 (I swear this is not a digression!)

 *Again, unless specified, I'm talking about Unix.*